 Taking analytics one step further, HR teams can be proactive in fostering the talent of their organization—rather than reactive.
 For example, what if you could predict the next vacancy within your organization?
 AI technology with predictive analytics features allows HR to anticipate hiring needs, consider the growth of the organization over many years, and get out in front of finding the skill sets and talent they will seek in the future.

-While data analysis is an increasingly important skillset for HR professionals, AI technology combined with data offers a winning combination.
-From decision-making to automated processes, to up-to-the-minute data reports, this tech is helping HR teams in their efforts to foster talent and grow their organizations over the long haul.
+While data analysis is an increasingly important skill set for HR professionals, AI technology combined with data offers a winning combination.
+From decision-making to automated processes, to up-to-the-minute data reports, this AI software is helping HR teams in their efforts to foster talent and grow their organizations over the long haul.